 Carpooling is recommended.

-(Donations to the Concert Series and scholarship fund are accepted at the door and donations of canned or paper goods for People to People are collected)
+($10 Suggested Donation to the Concert Series and scholarship fund are accepted at the door and donations of canned or paper goods for People to People are collected)

-Fall Concert Tuesday, November 13, 2018, 10:30a.m.
+Fall Concert Tuesday, November 12, 2019, 10:30a.m.
+Nauraushaun Presbyterian Church

 Holiday Concert Tuesday, December 4, 2018, 10:30 a.m.